PaulaWillis/hello-world/async#2.md

 A warning could be generated if an async method does not use the await keyword anywhere.

 ## Awaitable types - not yet implemented
-The await keyword is syntantic sugar for calling `GetAwaiter()` on the expression being awaited which returns an `INotifyCompletion`.
+The await keyword is syntactic sugar for calling `GetAwaiter()` on the expression being awaited which returns an `INotifyCompletion`.
 This means any object can be awaited as long as it exposes a method called `GetAwaiter` which returns a valuetype or class that implements `INotifyCompletion`.

 ```cobol
 method-id Process async-void.